ShutterDew/samsung-riscv/README.md

 **C and RISC-V Based Labs**

-This repository demonstrates the processes involved in compiling C programs and generating assembly code using both a standard GCC compiler and a RISC-V GCC compiler.
-It includes comprehensive steps and explanations to guide users through each stage of the compilation and debugging workflow.
+This repository showcases the steps involved in compiling C programs and generating assembly code using both a standard GCC compiler and a RISC-V GCC compiler.
+It provides detailed instructions and explanations to guide users through each phase of the compilation and debugging process.

 **C Language-Based Lab**

-Steps to Compile a .c File on Your Machine:
+Steps to Compile a .c File on a Local Machine:

-1. Open the bash terminal and navigate to the directory where you want to create your file.
+1. Open the Bash terminal and navigate to the desired directory.
 2. Use the following command to create and edit a new .c file:
    ```sh
    leafpad sum1ton.c